djmonkeyuk/games/content/tales-from-the-dancing-moon/_index.md

 ---

-# Gameplay
+# About This Game

-Tales from the Dancing Moon is a casual RPG set in Ïllisor – a fantasy seaside village recovering from a recent invasion of shadow-beasts.
-You are a newcomer, unsure of what has happened and why you ended up here.
+Tales from the Dancing Moon is a mystery adventure game inspired by portal-fantasy novels and UK culture, with a mix of casual life-sim and RPG gameplay.

+After the events of a shadow-beast invasion on the seaside town of Ïllisor, complete villager quests, live life with sandbox life-sim gameplay, and find collectable diaries to understand your role in this mysterious character-driven story.

 <!--more-->